Improved bounds for centered colorings: Upper bound for bounded degree: The entropy compression method

-We define a structure called $\LOG(X)$ which accumulates data during the run of the algorithm.
+We define a structure called $\LOG(X)$ which accumulates data during the execution of the algorithm.
 We will show that unless input $X$ leads to a break we can reconstruct $X$ from $\LOG(X)$, i.e., the map $X \mapsto \LOG(X)$ is injective.
-On the other hand, $\LOG(X)$ takes strictly less than $c^M$ values.
+On the other hand, we will show that $\LOG(X)$ takes strictly less than $c^M$ values.
 This is a contradiction as there is no injective map from a set of size~$c^M$ into a smaller one.
-Thus there has to be an input which leads to a break (line~\ref{step_output}), i.e.\ to a valid coloring.
+Thus there has to be an input which leads to a break (line~\ref{step_output}), i.e., to a valid coloring.

 We continue to define $\LOG$ and to show how to reconstruct $X$ from $\LOG(X)$ when the algorithm with input $X$ does not break at line~\ref{step_output}.